 Damage to other teeth– Third molars can erupt and actually grow into your other teeth.
 This can cause root resorption, shifting of teeth, bite problems, and mouth pain.

-Damage to your jaw– Cysts can form around new teeth which can cause jaw resorption and nerve damage.
-Changes in bite can also cause jaw misalignment leading to TMD (Temporomandibular joint dysfunction.)
+Damage to your jaw– Cysts can form around new teeth which can cause damage to the nerves and bone.
+Changes in bite may also cause jaw misalignment leading to TMD (Temporomandibular joint dysfunction).

 Gum inflammation and infection– When third molars do not have enough room to fully erupt, they have gingival tissue on top of the teeth where food and bacteria get trapped.
 These bacteria will eventually result in an infection called Pericoronitis.
 Pericoronitis can spread to other parts of the body and even cause systemic infection if not properly treated.